Fuzzy concept: Measurement

 Programmers, statisticians or logicians are concerned in their work with the main operational or technical significance of a concept which is specifiable in objective, quantifiable terms.
 They are not primarily concerned with all kinds of imaginative frameworks associated with the concept, or with those aspects of the concept which seem to have no particular functional purpose – however entertaining they might be.
 However, some of the qualitative characteristics of the concept may not be quantifiable or measurable at all, at least not directly.
 The temptation exists to ignore them, or try to infer them from data results.

 If, for example, we want to count the number of trees in a forest area with any precision, we have to define what counts as one tree, and perhaps distinguish them from saplings, split trees, dead trees, fallen trees etc. Soon enough it becomes apparent that the quantification of trees involves a degree of abstraction – we decide to disregard some timber, dead or alive, from the population of trees, in order to count those trees that conform to our chosen concept of a tree.
 We operate in fact with an abstract concept of what a tree is, which diverges to some extent from the true diversity of trees there are.

-Even so, there may be some trees, of which it is not very clear, whether they should be counted as a tree, or not; a certain amount of "fuzziness" in the concept of a tree may therefore remain.
-The implication is, that the seemingly "exact" number offered for the total quantity of trees in the forest may be much less exact than one might think - it is probably more an estimate or indication of magnitude, rather than an exact description.
-Yet - and this is the point - the imprecise measure can be very useful and sufficient for all intended purposes.
+Even so, there may be some trees, of which it is not very clear, whether they should be counted as a tree or not.
+It may be difficult to define the exact boundary where the forest begins and ends.
+The forest boundary might also change somewhat in the course of time.
+A certain amount of "fuzziness" in the definition of a tree and of the forest may therefore remain.
+The implication is, that the seemingly "exact" number offered for the total quantity of trees in the forest may be much less exact than one might think — it is probably more an estimate or indication of magnitude, rather than an exact description.
+Yet — and this is the point — the imprecise measure can be very useful and sufficient for all intended purposes.

 It is tempting to think, that if something can be measured, it must exist, and that if we cannot measure it, it does not exist.
 Neither might be true.
 Researchers try to measure such things as intelligence or gross domestic product, without much scientific agreement about what these things actually are, how they exist, and what the correct measures might be.

-When one wants to count and quantify distinct objects using numbers, one needs to be able to distinguish between those separate objects, but if this is difficult or impossible, then, although this may not invalidate a quantitative procedure as such, quantification is not really possible in practice; at best, we may be able to assume or infer indirectly a certain distribution of quantities that must be there.
+When one wants to count and quantify distinct objects using numbers, one needs to be able to distinguish between all of those separate objects as countable units.
+If this is difficult or impossible, then, although this may not invalidate a quantitative procedure as such, quantification is not really possible in practice.
+At best, we may be able to assume or infer indirectly a certain distribution of quantities that must be there.
 In this sense, scientists often use proxy variables to substitute as measures for variables which are known (or thought) to be there, but which themselves cannot be observed or measured directly.